Texas walk in tubs: guidance for seniors, caregivers, and contractors β€” statewide coverage.

 What to look for in hydrotherapy hardware

-• Maintenance clarity so ownership stays simple.
+• Maintenance clarity so ownership stays manageable over the long term.

-Dual drain and hydrotherapy jets inside walk in tub
+Hydrotherapy jets inside walk in tub β€” deluxe model

-Not sure a tub is the best long term choice?
-Consider a roll in shower.
+Not sure a tub is the best long-term choice?
+Consider a roll-in shower.

-Walk in tubs are excellent for many users.
-Still, some households prefer a shower solution, especially when wheelchair access or wide open movement is the priority.
+Walk-in tubs are excellent for many users.
+Still, some Texas households prefer a shower solution β€” especially when wheelchair access or wide open movement is the priority.
 Because needs change, many Texas remodels compare both options before committing.

-Roll in shower with tile backsplash and teak seat
+Roll in shower with tile backsplash and teak seat in Texas home

-Roll in showers: wide entry, open movement, and contractor friendly installs
+Roll-in showers: wide entry, open movement, and contractor-friendly installs

-A roll in shower creates an open footprint.
-Consequently, it can work well for users who prefer standing showers, seated showers, or wheelchair access.
-It can also be a strong choice for households that want a modern look with practical function.
+A roll-in shower creates an open footprint that works well for standing showers, seated showers, or full wheelchair access.
+It can also be a strong choice for households that want a modern look with practical function β€” a combination that many Texas homeowners appreciate.

 Barrier free pan